List of Red Digital Cinema cameras: Sensors

-Up to this point, Red deployed a tick tock strategy.
+Through at least 2025, Red deployed a tick tock strategy.
 Red stated sensors are their most important asset.

 The Dragon sensor received a score of 101 DxO Mark sensor rating.
 This marked the first time a digital cinema camera was tested alongside leading stills cameras.
 For economical reasons Scarlet-W and Dragon-X cameras have the same 6K Dragon sensor used in the original DSMC generation, but only 5K image area of it is utilized in Scarlet-W. Red Raven has a "hard" 4.5K sensor.